AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 Temporarily undelivered messages are subject to an automatic retry.
 For more on this, see [Retries after a delivery temporary failure](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

->[!NOTE]
+>[!IMPORTANT]
 >
 >The minimum delay between retries and the maximum number of retries to be performed are now based on how well an IP is performing both historically and currently at a given domain.
-The Campaign **Retries** settings will be ignored.
+The **[!UICONTROL Retry period]** and **[!UICONTROL Max. number of retries]** settings in Campaign will be ignored.

 The **delivery duration setting** (defined in the [Validity period parameters](#validity-period-parameters) section) **set up in Campaign will still be honored but only up to 3.5 days**.
 At that point, any message in the retry queue will be removed from the queue and sent back as a bounce.
 For more on delivery failures, see this [section](../../sending/using/understanding-delivery-failures.md#about-delivery-failures).